Jane Lawton: Death

-Lawton died of unknown causes on the morning of November 29, 2007 after giving a speech in downtown Washington.
+Lawton died of unknown causes on the morning of November 29, 2007, after giving a speech in downtown Washington.
 She was declared dead at George Washington Hospital Center.
 Her death appeared to be caused by a heart attack.

-Jane was a longtime member and past President of the National Association of Telecommunications Officers and Advisors (NATOA).
+Lawton was a long standing member and past-president of the National Association of Telecommunications Officers and Advisors (NATOA).
 In 2008, NATOA created and awarded the first Jane E. Lawton Commemorative Award, presented yearly to an elected official who exemplifies what it means to promote community interests in communications.

 The Jane Lawton internship was created to honor her memory through the President's Leadership Class.